VirginiaLynne is an educator and mom of 5. Her Science Fair articles are from projects which competed successfully (local, state, national).

 - Type up your results on the computer or handwrite them neatly.
 Attach them to a science board.
 You might want to put colored or patterned paper underneath them as a mat.

-- Before or after you do this project, check out the videos to learn about the history of gum and how it is made.
+- Check out the videos to learn about the history of gum and how it is made (before or after you do this project)

 Sample Table for Gum Experiment

 - First, I asked some people to help research my experiment.

 - We all sat together and I passed out the first type of gum.
 We all unwrapped the first gum, Double Bubble.

 - We said, “ready, set, go” and popped it in our mouths and started the timer.

 - We all chewed the gum and each person told me when their flavor ran out and I marked it down on my chart.

 - When everyone’s flavor ran out, we stopped the timer and got out another type of gum to do the experiment again.